seregazhuk/seregazhuk.github.io_old/_posts/2016-04-15-symfony_event-dispatcher.md

 {% endhighlight %}

 Then we create a family of classes that implement this interface.
-Each class will be specialized version of changable behaviour.
+Each class will be specialized version of changeable behaviour.

 {% highlight php %}
 <?php